Isla Vista attacks: Stabbings

+Rodger's final communications

 After failing to clean up the blood, Rodger changed out of his blood-drenched clothes and entangled them with his bed sheets.
 He showered, put on new clothes, and went to a Starbucks coffee house around 7:38 p.m.
 He purchased a triple-vanilla latte while texting his mother saying he was done with school and would call her later.
 He returned to his apartment and wrote in his journal:

 I had to tear some pages out because I feared my intentions would be discovered.
 I taped them back together as fast as I could.
 This is it.
 In one hour I will have my revenge on this cruel world.
 I HATE YOU ALLLL!
 DIE.

 Minutes before his planned attack on the Alpha Phi sorority house, Rodger uploaded a seven-minute video called "Elliot Rodger's Retribution" to the video-sharing platform YouTube.
 (Note: Attributed to multiple references:) Rodger recorded two takes of his "Retribution" video in his car, the first attempt at which was interrupted by a passing jogger.
 In the second take he uploaded, Rodger is seen sitting in his car at sunset reciting scripted lines and emitting fake laughter.
 (Note: Attributed to multiple references:) In the video, Rodger said he was frustrated at remaining a virgin at 22, that he would "punish" women for rejecting him despite being an "alpha male" and a "supreme gentleman", and expressed his hatred for sexually active men.
 (Note: Attributed to multiple references:)

 Rodger then emailed his 137-page manifesto to 34 people, including his parents, therapists, former teachers, and childhood friends, with the message: "Attached is Elliot Rodger's life story, which explains how I came to be the way I am".